nathan-fiscaletti/coattail/README.md

 By default Coattail runs over plain TCP/IP.
 Coattial is most secure when running over TCP/IP with TLS.
 You can enable TLS in your instances `config.yml` file.

-> See the [Configuration](#configuration) section for more information on Configuring your Coattail instance.
+> See the [Configuration](#configuration) section for more information on Configuring other options in your Coattail instances `config.yml` file.
 #### Generating Certificate & Key

 Before you can enable TLS, you will need to generate a Certificate and Key.
 You can generate the certificate and key by executing the commands below.